 Nervous Emotions & Anxiety

-Trichotillomania and trichophagia behaviors appear to have a calming effect.
-The behaviors are used as a way to regulate someone’s emotions and cope with stress, boredom, negative or uncomfortable feelings, anxiety, tension, loneliness, fatigue, or frustration.
+Trichotillomania and trichophagia behaviors appear to have a calming effect for those who perform them.
+The behaviors are used as a way to regulate someone’s emotions and cope with stress, boredom, negative feelings, anxiety, tension, loneliness, fatigue, or frustration.
 Other emotional factors identified as contributing to the behaviors are parental discord, grief, or other family problems.

 Depression & Social Isolation